SampatPolireddi/AI_Repo/VoiceOrder-Backend/README.md

 ## 🔗 API Integration

 The system exposes a single smart endpoint: `POST /webhook`.
 It accepts a JSON payload and automatically routes it to the specific function based on the arguments provided (e.g., if `cart_items` is present, it calculates the order total).

----
-*Built for the future of AI-driven dining.*